marcopaglio/BookingApp/README.md

 ```
 setx DISPLAY :0.0
 ```
 By default, the `setx` command adds variables as user variable in the local environment.
-To add `DISPLAY` to the system environment use the `/m` parameter and run the Command Prompt as Administrator.<br>
+To add `DISPLAY` to the system environment use the `-m` parameter and run the Command Prompt as Administrator.<br>

 Once done, Docker can already use the X display server without any changes to access control.
 However, if you run the BookingApp application through Docker, you need to override some configurations by adding `-f docker-compose-wslg.yml` in the Docker Compose command, just before `up`.